WATCH | Julius Malema could be banned from Sona 2024 if found guilty of gross disorderly conduct

 Image: REUTERS/Esa Alexander

+“That same president will be delivering Sona in 2024 and the message needs to be sent that Sona is a serious event in the life of the republic.
+We submit that an appropriate sanction would be for those six affected members to miss out on Sona 2024.

 “They created and took part in a disturbance in the precinct.
-It cannot be clearer that to jump on a stage after one has been ordered to leave the house ... is gross disorderly conduct."
+It cannot be clearer that to jump on a stage after one has been ordered to leave the house ... is gross disorderly conduct,” Katz said.

 Katz also submitted that Malema and the members should be made to apologise to President Ramaphosa, the speaker and the people of South Africa for their conduct.